 You will be given the opportunity to rehearse and refine performances with your voice or your chosen instrument, developing technical control, expression and interpretative skills.
 This component encourages you to develop creative thinking, aesthetic sensitivity, critical awareness, self-confidence, self-motivation and your own musical interests and skills.
 You will make music individually and/or in groups, and be expected to participate in school events.
-Although it is not a prerequisite for taking this A-Level, the exam board gives credit for work that is Grade 7 or higher.
+Although it is not a prerequisite for taking this A Level, the preferred standard is Grade 7 in Year 13.